ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Both Authorisation Requests include the following fields (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):

 * 'scope': Optional.
-If present, specifies the name of the topic groups, that the Client requests to access.
+If present, specifies the name of the topics, that the Client requests to access.
 This parameter is a CBOR byte string that encodes a CBOR array, whose format SHOULD follow the data model AIF-PUBSUB-GROUPCOMM defined below.
 * 'audience': Required identifier corresponding to either the KDC or the Broker.

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.